sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 #### About link

-This link will take you a readable version of the specification.
+This link will take you to a readable version of the specification.
-You can access the current live version of the specification by clicking on `A Standard Architecture for TREs` from the left hand navigation bar.
+You can access the current live version of the specification by clicking on `A Standard Architecture for TREs` from the left-hand navigation bar.
 You can navigate directly to it [here](../specification.md).

 ```{figure} ../../images/read_the_docs.png